TokenTrend/whitepaper/Readme.md

 <center>Version: V1.2</center>
 <center>Date: May 2021</center>
-<center>Email: <a href="mailto:trillionairetoken@gmail.com" target="_blank">trillionairetoken@gmail.com</a></center>
+<center>Email: <a href="mailto:tokentrendtnt@gmail.com" target="_blank">tokentrendtnt@gmail.com</a></center>

 <center><font size=8>Abstract</font></center>
-This document describes the definition and theory behind the Trillionaire Coin explaining the different aspects of the implementation.
+This document describes the definition and theory behind the ToeknTrend explaining the different aspects of the implementation.